Early Life

 Philanthropy

-Since 1999, Schwarz manages his resources through the tax-exempt Dieter Schwarz Foundation.
+Schwarz established the Dieter Schwarz Foundation, which supports education and research.
 The Dieter Schwarz Foundation supports education and daycare facilities for children, as well as science and research projects.